GrosserB/omnichannel-strategy-analysis/README.md

 <img src="https://latex.codecogs.com/svg.image?\inline&space;\small&space;log(order\&space;value_{it})&space;=&space;\alpha&space;&plus;&space;\beta\&space;&space;\mathit{Treatment_i&space;\times&space;Post_t}&space;&plus;&space;\lambda&space;\mathit{Treatment_i}&space;&plus;&space;\phi&space;\mathit{Post_t}&space;&plus;&space;\vartheta&space;&space;X_{it}&space;&plus;&space;\epsilon_{it}"/>
  </p>

 This is a classical difference-in-differences regression where the variable *Post* is an indicator variable that equals one for all year-quarters after the showoom opened, and zero otherwise; the variable *Treatment* is an indicator variable that equals one for all postal code areas that are within the 50km range around the showroom, and zero for all control postal code areas. *Treatment* $\times$ *Post* is the interaction term of the two variables, and it the variable of interest.
 The dependent (aka "target") variable is the natural logarithm of the quarterly total order value (in EUR) in each postal code area.
 As the dependent variable is logarithmized, we can interpret the parameter estimate on the interaction term *Treatment* $\times$ *Post* as the mean percentage change in the dependent variable for the treated units after the opening of the showroom relative to the untreated postal code areas.
 Hence, the estimates for the showroom openings show an increase of 10.34%.
-With a p-value of 0.001, the point estimate is highly statistically significant; standard errors are clustered on the postal-code area. <br>
+With a p-value of 0.001, the point estimate is highly statistically significant; standard errors are clustered on the postal-code area.
+This provides strong evidence and a first estimate of the magnitude of the showroom effect. <br>

 The results for the other showrooms are (mostly) similar in magnitude and statistical significance. <br>
 <br>